NixOS/nixpkgs/nixos/doc/manual/installation/installing.chapter.md

     fixing your `configuration.nix`.

-    As the last step, `nixos-install` will ask you to set the password for the `root` user, e.g.
+    As the last step, `nixos-install` will ask you to set the password for an admin user or the `root` user, e.g.

     ```plain
+    Please supply the username of an admin user and a new password.
+    Supplying no username will cause no password to be set.

+    Valid admin users are: jane root
+    Username: jane
-    setting root password...
+    setting jane password...
     New password: ***
     Retype new password: ***
     ```

     ::: {.note}
-    For unattended installations, it is possible to use `nixos-install --no-root-passwd` in order to disable the password prompt entirely.
+    For unattended installations, it is possible to use `nixos-install < /dev/null` in order to disable the password prompt entirely.
     :::